This article will help you:

 Available Employment Verification options

-- Employment lookback: Defines the number of years' employment history you will request of your candidates.
-Default is 1 year.
+- Employment lookback: Defines the number of years of employment history requested from your candidates (1-10 years).

-- Employment history: Defines the number of positions requested of your candidates.
-Default is 1 position.
+- Employment history: Defines the number of positions requested from your candidates (1-unlimited positions).

 Many jurisdictions have banned employers from inquiring about a candidate's salary history.
 Checkr helps you comply with these laws by not asking for salary information when the candidate has entered a zip code from a major state or city that bans salary history information.
 However, because this regulatory landscape changes frequently, our default option is not to collect salary information from candidates.